antoinelutti/QUIQI/README.md

 Copyright (C) 2021 Laboratory for Neuroimaging Research

 ## REFERENCE
-Lutti et al. ‘Inserting an image quality index into the analysis of MRI data’
+Lutti et al. ‘Inserting an image quality index into the statistical analysis of MRI data’
 ## INTRODUCTION
 This package includes supporting material for the scientific article by Lutti et al. entitled ‘Inserting an image quality index into the analysis of MRI data’.
 This article introduces a method called QUIQI that accounts for the degradation of data quality due to motion in the analysis of MRI data.
 The purpose of this package is to allow the scientific community to cross-examine the analysis script written to implement the method and to replicate the main results obtained.
 This package also constitutes a template to help interested users to implement this method for their own neuroimaging studies.
-Note that this code has been integrated into a customized version of the hMRI toolbox (https://github.com/nadegecorbin/hMRI-toolbox) to facilitate its use.
+Note that this code has been integrated into a customized version of the hMRI toolbox (https://github.com/LREN-physics/hMRI-toolbox) to facilitate its use.
 Integration into the main version of the hMRI toolbox (https://hmri-group.github.io/hMRI-toolbox/) is planned for a later date.
 The complete support package for the QUIQI method includes:
-1. A copy of the original analysis code used to compile the results presented in the original scientific publication (available here: https://github.com/antoinelutti/QUIQI).
+1. A copy of the original analysis code used to compile the results presented in the original scientific publication (available here: https://github.com/LREN-physics/QUIQIAnalysisScript).
 2. A subset of the data used in the original publication for computation of the results (doi: 10.5281/zenodo.4647081).
 This data also includes a set of analysis results obtained by running the code described in 1. on the provided data.
 The combination of 1. and 2. allows users to replicate the computation of the provided analysis results.
 The material provided here only concerns part 1. of the QUIQI support package described above – original analysis code.